gotsysdba/oci-arch-apex-ords/README.md

 Oracle Cloud Infrastructure (OCI) APEX Application using Customer Managed ORDS

+**UPDATE**: In September 2021, Oracle [announced](https://blogs.oracle.com/apex/post/introducing-vanity-urls-on-adb) suppport for Vanity URLs for OCI ADBs without the need for Customer Managed ORDS front-end.
+This new feature is not applicable to Always Free resources as explained in the [FAQS](FAQS.md).
+For Pain Tenancies, an IaC taking advantage of this new feature can be found here:[oci-arch-apex-vanity](https://github.com/ukjola/oci-arch-apex-vanity)

 ## Architecture
 This Terraform IaC supports 4 different size configurations as defined in vars.tf: ALF (Always Free), S, M, L with variations to the general architecture.
 Review the "Setup Environment Variables" below for instructions on how to set the appropriate size (**default:** ALF).